Passive Houses

 high performance glazing for windows and doors - trueline homes

-A mechanical ventilation system ensures that there is a constant supply of fresh air, while also reclaiming the heat from the outgoing air, ensuring an indoor environment that’s comfortable without compromising on energy efficiency.
+Passive Homes use a mechanical ventilation system called HRV (Heat Recovery Ventilation).
+HRV helps to ensure that there is a constant supply of fresh air, while also reclaiming the heat from the outgoing air, ensuring an indoor environment that’s comfortable without compromising on energy efficiency.

 tlp106 mt hawthorn new build